 Return and Renewal Project

-Watch this page...each week we will add a new reflection about this project from a different perspective.
+Watch this page...
+Each week we will add a new reflection about this project from a different perspective.
 What is the liturgical reasoning behind this project?
 How does this work from an architectural point of view?
-How will this enhance all of our worship, including the 8:00 and 9:00 Masses on Sunday, daily Mass, and special liturgies?
+How will this enhance all of our worship, including the 8:00 am and 9:00 am Masses on Sunday, daily Masses, and special liturgies?